czbiohub-sf/ot-tempdeck-control/README.md

 # ot-tempdeck-control
-This is a lightweight Python driver and command-line tool for controlling the Opentrons Tempdeck.
+This is a lightweight Python driver and command-line tool for controlling the Opentrons Temperature Module ("Tempdeck").

 This project is not affiliated with Opentrons.